ros2/design/articles/101_build_tool.md

 ## Decision process

-For the decision process we are only considering the following two options based on the rational described above:
+For the decision process only the following two options are being considering based on the rational described above:

 A.  Use `catkin_tools` as a starting point
 B.  Use `colcon` as a starting point

-We acknowledge that if this topic would have been addressed earlier that some of the duplicate effort could have been avoided.
+If this topic would have been addressed earlier some of the duplicate effort could have likely been avoided.
 When the work towards a universal build tool was suspended over a year ago it was a conscious decision based on available resources.
-Nevertheless we have to move forward with a decision in order to avoid further uncertainty and duplication.
+Nevertheless move forward with a decision now will at least avoid further uncertainty and duplication.

 Both of the considered options have unique and valuable features and there are good arguments to build our future development on either of the two tools.
 Since both are written in Python either of the two tools could be "transformed" to cover the pros of the other one.